How many bands will be playing NE PopFest 2007?

 which bands play, the schedule or similar matters.

-Please direct all questions about this festival to us, not to The Abbey.
+Please direct all questions about this festival to us, not to The Rosebud.

 No. NE PopFest is run by different people with a slightly different slant.